Imola

 - Ristorante Le 3 Corti: Found on the outskirts of Imola, this modern restaurant features a menu that mixes classic Italian dishes with creative presentation.
 Set in a quiet location with a stylish interior, it’s well suited for a peaceful evening out.
 Price guide: €€ (Mid-range)

-Imola Gallery
+Imola Photo Gallery

-Places close to Imola
+Places Close to Imola

 - Bologna (approx. 35 km northwest of Imola): The capital of Emilia-Romagna, Bologna is known for its medieval architecture, vibrant food scene, and lively atmosphere.
 Key attractions include the Piazza Maggiore, the Two Towers (Asinelli and Garisenda), and the Basilica di San Petronio.
 Bologna is also a UNESCO City of Music and offers excellent dining options, particularly for its famous tagliatelle al ragù.